ngarabird/ngarabird.github.io/_posts/2023-04-02-the-abr-part-1.md

 * Khan, Faiz M. (2012) Khan’s Lectures: Handbook of the Physics of Radiation Therapy.
 Wolters Kluwer/Lippincott Williams & Wilkins Health, Philadelphia.
 * Huda, W., Abrahams, R. B. (2016).
 Review of Radiologic Physics.
 Wolters Kluwer.

+## The ABR Website
+Check out the [Content Guide](https://www.theabr.org/medical-physics/initial-certification/part-1-exam/content-guide) on the ABR website.
+Make sure you are able to answer all the questions at the bottom of that page.
+Further, seek out questions that are in a similar style to those on the content guide.

+Another useful resource on the ABR website is the list of constants and physical values, found [here](https://www.theabr.org/medical-physics/initial-certification/constants-physical-values).
+Have this list available whenever you are doing a practice exam.
+Study the list itself and make sure you can solve problems based off of the information given on this page.
+For example, the list contains a table of dose rate constants and TVLs of various nuclides.
+This would suggest that you are expected to know how to solve a shielding type problem or know how to work with TVL equations.

+## Videos
+I referred to Kurt Van Delinder's [videos series](https://youtube.com/playlist?list=PLR5923ISbcx_eJKeN2-ZC568I5vdNDwYM) on YouTube to help me figure out how to do some problem types I was really stuck on.
+Each of his problem solving videos starts off with really basic questions and eventually progresses to more difficult questions.
+He does a lot of problems from Attix's book.
+I also recall him even solving some problems from the ABR Content Guide mentioned above.

 ## Materials
 * 8.5" x 11" whiteboard
   * I suggest doing all of your practice problems on the whiteboard so you can get a feel for your space limitations during the exam.
 This might be a little overboard, but I modded one of the magnets that came with my whiteboard to be an eraser by hot gluing some felt to the surface.